LeeHudsonDLS/pmac_motorhome/docs/tutorials/custom.rst

 ==========================
 Custom Homing PLC
 ==========================
-TODO - detail how the slits sequence works as an example

 A custom homing PLC can be created by calling snippets defined in :py:meth:`~pmac_motorhome.snippets` in the order required in the context